 Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 The tax structure of an economy depends on its tax base, tax rate, and how the tax rate varies.
 The tax base is the amount to which a tax rate is applied.
 The tax rate is the percentage of the tax base that must be paid in taxes.
 To calculate most taxes, it is necessary to know the tax base and the tax rate.
 So if the tax base equals $100 and the tax rate is 9%, then the tax will be $9 (=100 × 0.09).
-Proportional taxes (aka flat taxes) apply the same tax rate to any income level, or for any size tax base.
+Proportional taxes (aka flat-rate taxes) apply the same tax rate to any income level, or for any size tax base.
 So if Bill earns $50,000 and Jane earns $100,000, and the tax rate is 10%, then Bill will owe $5,000 in taxes while Jane will owe $10,000.
 Many state income taxes and almost all sales taxes are proportional taxes.
 Social Security and Medicare taxes are also proportional since the same tax rate is applied to any earned income up to the Social Security wage base limit, which, for 2019, is $132,900.
 The Medicare tax is a proportional tax that applies to all earned income and is equal to 2.9%.
+Flat taxes are a fixed amount and do not depend on income or transaction values, such as a $10 per capita tax.

 The new Republican tax policy, passed at the end of 2017, known as the Tax Cuts and Jobs Act, has changed the tax brackets for 2018 and afterwards.
 Congruent to the Republicans' tax objective to benefit the wealthy, most of the benefits in the change to tax brackets go to those who earn more than $200,000.
 The marriage penalty has also been eliminated for all tax brackets, except the top 2.